SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-gradle.md

 ```

 ## Advanced topics
-### More on configuring SonarQube properties
+### More on configuring Sonar properties
-Let's take a closer look at the `sonarqube.properties` `{}` block.
+Let's take a closer look at the `sonar.properties` `{}` block.
 As we have already seen in the examples, the `property()` method allows you to set new properties or override existing ones.
 Furthermore, all properties that have been configured up to this point, including all properties preconfigured by Gradle, are available via the properties accessor.

 Entries in the properties map can be read and written with the usual Groovy syntax.
 To facilitate their manipulation, values still have their “idiomatic” type (File, List, etc.).
 After the sonarProperties block has been evaluated, values are converted to Strings as follows: Collection values are (recursively) converted to comma-separated Strings, and all other values are converted by calling their `toString()` methods.